umich-hist-399/campus-histories/essays/um-expansion-east.md

 {% include aside.html class="aside-left pullquote" text="_Freeman's [another Ann Arbor eating club] held the fort as the last survivor until it met the same nemesis that Prett's is now experiencing - the expansion of the University_, (The Michigan Alumnus, 45: 101)." %}

-It should be noted that Freeman’s was torn down to make way for the Rackham School of Graduate Studies (The Michigan Alumnus, 45: 101).
+It should be noted that Freeman’s was torn down to make way for the [Rackham School of Graduate Studies](https://umich-hist-399.github.io/campus-histories/blurbs/rackham-school) (The Michigan Alumnus, 45: 101).
 It is clear already that residents and administrative faculty did not always see eye to eye.
-While the University purchased the home in 1914 to serve as housing for nurses, hospital ward helpers and female students, it was torn down in 1938 to make way for the now present School of Dentistry on the northeast boundary of the original campus, becoming, as the maligned author notes, yet “another Campus landmark [that is] just a memory,” (The Michigan Alumnus, 45: 101).
+While the University purchased the home in 1914 to serve as housing for nurses, hospital ward helpers and female students, it was torn down in 1938 to make way for the now present [School of Dentistry](https://umich-hist-399.github.io/campus-histories/summaries/dentalschool) on the northeast boundary of the original campus, becoming, as the maligned author notes, yet “another Campus landmark [that is] just a memory,” (The Michigan Alumnus, 45: 101).

 By the last decade of the nineteenth century, it is clear that the University is set on expanding its campus to accommodate the interests of its students and faculty, what Perry and Weiwel (2005) would term “internal logic.”

  {% include figure.html class="img-center" width="50%" src="/images/1890-map-blue-highlighted.jpg" caption="With the help of computer software, buildings from this 1890 map of Ann Arbor pop out when highlighted in blue" %}

 In the map above, from 1890, the University has [acquired or constructed many buildings](https://umich-hist-399.github.io/campus-histories/essays/acq-public-schools).
-One building, Tappan School, former elementary school that was condemned as a fire hazard by the state fire inspector in 1922, was purchased by the University that same year and became present day East Hall, seen below (‘Tappan School’).
+One building, Tappan School, former elementary school that was condemned as a fire hazard by the state fire inspector in 1922, was purchased by the University the next year and became present day East Hall, seen below (‘Tappan School’).

  {% include figure.html class="img-center" width="50%" src="/images/tappan-school-diag.jpg" caption="View of The Diag from nearby Tappan School" %}